zamweis/joychair/README.md

 2. **Arduino Configuration**: Program the microcontroller board to read data from the IMU and transmit it wirelessly/wired.
 3. **Unity Integration**: Import the output into Unity and configure the VR environment to respond to the chair's movements for navigation.

+4. **Optionally Casing**: For battery integration, follow the feather casing tutorial, CAD for esp32 in progress...

 ## Basic Functionality

 The code for this project performs several key functions: